timmcca-be/chrome-pdf-screenshot/README.md

 # Chrome PDF Screenshot

 This is a tool to take PDF screenshots of HTML pages.
+Since the page size is fully customizable and there is no header or footer, this works better than Chrome or Firefox's built-in print to PDF functionality for posters and similar content.

 ## Setup